aydin41k/atmat/README.md

 - Add links to the Members' Activities links
 - Make About and Contact pages and fix the top links
 - Change `Activities` top link to `Events` and link it to the Events category on News page
+- News writing should enforce user's name as the author - news editing can change this (with a dropdown - select the person who has a right to write news)
 - Add news before launch

 FUTURE VERSIONS: